gracefulife/clova-developer-guide/en/CIC/Guides/InteractWithCIC/Connect_to_CIC.md

 <div class="note">
 <p><strong>Note!</strong></p>
-<ul><li>After a client app or device has started, it must always maintain one active downchannel with CIC.
+<ul><li>Once a client app or device has started, it must always maintain one active downchannel with CIC.
 If any new request is sent to <code>/v1/directives</code> when an active downchannel already exists, that existing downchannel will be closed.</li><li>See <a href="#Authorization">Getting authorization</a> for more details on filling in the Authorization header field.</li></ul>
 </div>

 ### Getting authorization {#Authorization}
 When sending requests to CIC, you must send [Clova access tokens](#CreateClovaAccessToken) along with the requests.
 Enter Clova access token's type and value, separated by a space, in the Authorization header field as follows.
-See [HTTP/2 message](/CIC/References/HTTP2_Message_Format.md) for more details on the HTTP format.
+See [CIC API reference](/CIC/References/CIC_API.md) for more details.

 {% raw %}
 ```
 :method: {{GET|POST}}
 :scheme: https
-:path = /v1/events
+:path = {{/v1/events|/v1/directives}}
 Authorization: Bearer {{ClovaAccessToken}}
 ```
 {% endraw %}